AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/CAEXReference/README.md

 CAEXReference Class
 ===================
-AutomationML 2.1 APIThis class is used in queries to provide information about objects, which contain references to other objects.
+This class is used in queries to provide information about objects, which contain references to other objects.

 Inheritance Hierarchy